The Truth About Skincare Ingredients: Why Most "Expert" Advice Gets It Wrong

 Soothing botanicals

-- Cucumber, plum, blackberry, and camellia seed oils: non-pore-clogging and nourishing
+- Cucumber, plum, blackberry, and camellia seed oils: for non-comedogenic skin nourishment

-- Green, white and black tea extracts: powerful antioxidants
+- Green, white and black tea extracts: for a skin-calming antioxidant boost

 Low concentration liquid exfoliants:

-- Lactic acid: great for exfoliating sensitive and rosacea-prone skin
+- Lactic acid: for surface level and deeper pore exfoliation; suitable for sensitive and rosacea-prone skin

-- Salicylic acid: clears and reduces surface and pore-trapped oil
+- Salicylic acid: to help clear and reduce pore-trapped oil

 Research-backed actives

-- Retinol: helps reduce the appearance of fine lines and sun damage
+- Retinol: to help reduce the appearance of fine lines and sun damage

-- Niacinamide: gently reduces oil production and inflammation
+- Niacinamide: to help gently reduce oil production and signs of inflammation

-- Tranexamic acid: fades sunspots without irritating sensitive skin.
+- Tranexamic acid: to help fade sun spots without irritating sensitive skin.

-- Medical-grade petrolatum: purified 3x, certified polycyclic aromatic hydrocarbons (PAH)-free, research-backed for skin barrier restoration without pore-clogging potential or irritation
+- Medical-grade petrolatum: purified 3x, certified polycyclic aromatic hydrocarbons (PAH)-free, research-backed for non-comedogenic sensitive skin barrier support

 - Phenoxyethanol (<1%): A safe way to prevent mold/bacteria (yes, we’ve got the batch reports).